Group 1: Studies in First Language & Literature

 Classical Greek & Latin

-An extended essay (EE) in classical Greek or Latin gives students the opportunity to investigate in depth non-trivial controversial topics within studies of either the ancient Greek or Roman worlds.
+An EE in classical Greek or Latin gives students the opportunity to investigate in depth non-trivial controversial topics within studies of either the ancient Greek or Roman worlds.

 The essay requires students to engage with sources written in classical Greek and Latin, so they must also have sufficient proficiency in these.